Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: conclusion

-We established new scaling relations linking bolometric luminosities with X-ray and optical luminosities.
-Unlike existing literature, our scaling relations consider the range of SED scatter for a given bolometric luminosity and predict lower X-ray luminosities at lower bolometric luminosities in comparison with SED models widely used in the literature.
+We established new bolometric corrections linking bolometric luminosities with X-rays and optical luminosities, considering the intrinsic scatter of the SED for a given bolometric luminosity.
+Our model predicts lower X-ray luminosities at low bolometric luminosities in comparison with SED models widely used in the literature.

-AGN luminosity comparison between semi-analytical catalogs and observations is summarized as follows. \begin{enumerate} \item Below redshift 2, we replicate the active AGN fraction in massive galaxies.
-The match is slightly less accurate at higher redshifts, but still within one standard deviation level. \item We replicate the hard X-ray luminosity functions and soft X-ray luminosities up to $z = 1$.
-Beyond this redshift, the model predicts fewer X-ray sources compared to observations. \item Model predictions and observations agree below $z = 0.6$ in optical luminosity functions.
-However, the model has difficulty reproducing the observed optical luminosity function at higher redshifts, particularly predicting less luminous AGNs. \item ADAF+disk/Radio mode dominates AGN luminosity function at the faint end, below log$(L_\mathrm{bol}/\mathrm{[erg/s]})\sim42$.
-The disk-corona/Quasar mode dominates the bright end.
-The disk-corona mode starts to dominate at even fainter AGNs compared to the Quasar mode, indicating a high accretion rate triggered by the Radio mode accretion.
-The influence of redshift on the contributions from various accretion modes is noticeable in the intermediate luminosity range between log$(L_\mathrm{bol}/\mathrm{[erg/s]})\sim41.5$ and log$(L_\mathrm{bol}/\mathrm{[erg/s]})\sim45$. \end{enumerate}
+AGN luminosity comparison between semi-analytical catalogs and observations is summarized as follows. \begin{enumerate} \item We reproduced the active AGN fraction in massive galaxies over the redshift range $z = 0-2.5$.

+\item We replicated the bolometric and hard/soft X-ray luminosity functions up to $z = 1$.
+Beyond this redshift, the model predicts fewer X-ray sources compared to observations at very bright ends. \item {The predicted obscured optical luminosity functions agree well with the observations at $z \lesssim 0.6$.
+But the model predicts fewer bright optical sources at higher redshift, similar to that of the bolometric and X-ray bands. } \item ADAF+disk/radio-mode dominates AGN luminosity function at the faint end, i.e., below $\log(L_\mathrm{bol}/\mathrm{[erg\,s^{-1}]})\approx42$; While the disk-corona/quasar-mode dominates the bright end.
+The disk-corona mode starts to dominate at even fainter AGNs compared to the quasar-mode, indicating a high accretion rate triggered by the radio-mode accretion.
+The influence of redshift on the contributions from various accretion modes is noticeable in the intermediate luminosity range between $\log(L_\mathrm{bol}/\mathrm{[erg\,s^{-1}]})\approx41.5-45$. \end{enumerate}